Road Kill (2010 film): Plot

-Liz and Nina try to start the truck, but Marcus, now wearing the driver's clothes and carrying his handgun, tries to destroy it.
+Liz and Nina try to start the truck, but Marcus, now wearing the driver's clothes and carrying his handgun, shoots at it.
 The women overpower and tie him up.
 Craig emerges from the trailer and kills Marcus.
 The truck starts up again, and Nina tries to back it up.
 Liz stands at the rear to signal Nina, but eventually leaves to drink more red fluid.
 Nina, unable to see Liz, exits the cab and sees Craig, who tries to lure her into the rear trailer.
 Hearing Liz crying for help from inside, she pushes Craig in and locks the door.
-Eventually, after Nina turns the truck around, she stops and examines the front trailer.
+Nina, finding skills she never knew, turns the truck around, and returns to the highway; she stops and examines the front trailer.
 To her horror, she discovers it is an abattoir where human bodies, including Marcus's, are ground into the red fluid that fuels the truck.
 Shocked, she returns to the cab and keeps driving.

-Nina spots a car and signals them for help.
-The truck radio turns on again, distracting Nina long enough to allow Craig and Liz to break into the cab.
-As the three fight, Craig rams the truck into the car.
+Back on the highway, Nina spots a car pulling a caravan and signals them for help.
+The truck radio turns on again, distracting Nina long enough for Craig and Liz to break into the cab.
+As the three fight, Craig rams the truck into the van.
 Liz is thrown from the cab by Nina, who is then knocked out.
-When Nina awakens, she finds Craig dragging Liz's body to the trailer.
+When Nina awakens, she finds Craig dragging Liz's body to the front trailer.
 He tries to persuade her to help, rambling of a "magnificent opportunity".
 Nina instead flees, but Craig slams her head on the side of the cab.
 He drags her into the trailer, but she manages to defend herself and flees into the bush.
 Craig pursues and catches Nina, but she kills him with the truck driver's gun.
 As Nina emerges from the bush, she spots the couple from the wrecked car examining the truck.
 She runs toward them, screaming warnings.
 The couple, having been run off the road, hearing distant gunshots, and seeing a screaming figure running towards them, commandeer the truck and drive off, leaving Nina to watch in horror as the bloody cycle repeats itself.